Parents’ group alleges Massachusetts school district held no-Whites-allowed event

-A parents’ rights group has filed a federal complaint accusing a Massachusetts school district of engaging in racial discrimination by banning White students from an event centered on Asian Americans.
+A parents-rights group has filed a federal complaint accusing a Massachusetts school district of engaging in racial discrimination by banning White students from an event on hate crimes against Asian Americans.

 Parents Defending Education asked the Department of Education Office for Civil Rights to investigate the Wellesley Public Schools for an alleged Zoom session described as a “Healing Space for Asian and Asian American students (grades 6-12), faculty/staff, and others in the BIPOC (Black, Indigenous, People of Color) community who wish to process recent events.”